laisbsc/kedro_penguins/README.md

  - Generate a scatter plot with the data in the catalog with `kedro run`.
  - Convert the plot ('scatter_plot.png') in a node using Transcode.
  - Use Kedro Hooks to expand the project with the Great Expectations plugin.
-   > Note: this part of the project will use PySpark, which requires Java to be installed.
-To install Java (macOS) type `brew cask install java` on your terminal. [did not work for me - troubleshoot?]
+   > Note: the last part of the project will use PySpark, which requires Java to be installed.
+To install Java (macOS) type `brew cask install java` on your terminal.
+                                                                                  >[It did not work for me - troubleshoot?]

 ### Table of contents